iO-TEQ/DurusAI/README.md

 # README

+## Summary
+Run Durus AI in a virtual environment on port 9000.
+Run the AI Model on 8080.
+Durus AI send prompts to the AI Model.

-## RUN Llama 3 locally via mlx by apple.
+### RUN Llama 3 locally via mlx by apple.
 **for Mac computers only**

 1. Be at root directory in terminal.